damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 ##### GitLab.com vs Dev.GitLab.org

-Your onboarding issue was created on the dev server, which is only viewable to team members.
-Per the [gitlab workflow](https://about.gitlab.com/handbook/communication/#gitlab-workflow) point 9, everything that can be public should be out in the open.
+The dev server is only viewable to team members, and is used by the Development team (amongst others).
+Per the [GitLab workflow](https://about.gitlab.com/handbook/communication/#gitlab-workflow) point 9, everything that can be public should be out in the open.
 GitLab.com is viewable to anyone with an account.
 We ask you to set up your GitLab.com account with your GitLab email for additional security.

 ##### Calendly